top of page

 Moral Injury: Signs, Symptoms, and How to Get Help

 There is a particular kind of wound that doesn't fit neatly into the categories we usually use to describe psychological suffering.
-It isn't simply fear, or grief, or anxiety.
+It isn't simply fear, grief, or anxiety.
 It is something closer to a fracture in the moral foundation of a person — the sense that something happened that should not have, that you were part of it, and that you can never fully make it right.
 This is moral injury.
-And it is one of the most underrecognized forms of psychological distress affecti
+It is one of the most underrecognized forms of psychological distress affecting peop

 What Is Complex PTSD?
 Symptoms, Causes, and Evidence-Based Treatment